IFRCGo/ecv-toolkit/app/_disease/disease-16_en.md

 - Encourage handwashing with soap
 - Detect serious cases and refer them to health facilities
 - Isolate sick people (separate them from healthy people)
 - Promote coughing etiquette (cough into sleeve, handkerchief or tissue, NOT the hand)
-- Provide zinc supplements for children younger than 5 years old
+- Provide zinc supplements for children younger than five years old
 - Use personal protection (e.g. face masks)
 - Reduce overcrowding and improve ventilation in shelters
 - Promote exclusive breastfeeding for at least the first six months of life